Maestro-111/movies-search-system/README.md

 2) We use simple cosine similarity equation modified to accept more inputs such as ratings.

+### Embeddings Storage

+1) To store Embeddings efficiently we use chroma db client for that.

+### Redis

+1) We use Redis to cache the results from different searches/recommendations.

 ## Project Set Up

 You can clone rep from GitHub: